 85. My Love From Another Star

-This is one of the best historical Korean drama series in which it reached international success in 2014.
-It’s also another iconic success for South Korean actor, Kim Soo-Hyun, whose name is already notable for Moon Embracing the Sun, yet another saeguk (historical Korean drama series) back in 2012.
+This is one of the best historical Korean drama series, which reached international success in 2014.
+It’s also another iconic success for South Korean actor Kim Soo-Hyun, whose name is already notable for Moon Embracing the Sun, yet another saeguk (historical Korean drama series) back in 2012.

-Anyway, My Love From Another Star aka My Love From The Star circles around an alien, Do Min-joon stuck in 1609, during the Joseon Dynasty.
+Anyway, My Love From Another Star, my Love From The Star, circles an alien, Do Min-Joon, stuck in 1609 during the Joseon Dynasty.

-Until he reached the modern-day era, Min-joon worked as a college professor where he met Cheon Song-yi, a famous Hallyu actress, shortly before he left Earth to return to his planet.
-The conflict started when he got entangled in a complicated situation where he started to lose control of himself and his alien powers.
+Until he reached the modern-day era, Min-Joon worked as a college professor, where he met Cheon Song-Yi, a famous Hallyu actress, shortly before he left Earth to return to his planet.
+The conflict started when he got entangled in a complicated situation where he began to lose control of himself and his alien powers.

 86. Empress Cheonchu

-Empress Cheonchu aka The Iron Empress is yet another successful South Korean historical drama series aired in 2009.
-It revolves around, as the title suggests, the historical Dowager Queen Empress Cheonchu in Goryeo.
+Empress Cheonchu, aka The Iron Empress, is another successful South Korean historical drama series that aired in 2009.
+As the title suggests, it revolves around the historical Dowager Queen Empress Cheonchu in Goryeo.

 87. Rookie Historian Goo Hae-ryung